Hailey-Ross/hails-VideoOutput/README.md

 # hails-VideoOutput

-A minimalist fullscreen HTML page that displays your **OBS Virtual Camera** output, designed for use as a browser overlay, kiosk display, or live desktop background.
+A minimalist fullscreen HTML page that displays your various forms of video output, designed for use as a browser overlay, kiosk display, or even a live desktop background.

 ## ✨ Features